Advice for employers

 - Team meetings – time for reflection on past events that have been challenging, recognising what has been learnt from these events, an opportunity for peer support

 Some workers may feel uncomfortable talking to their line manager about how they are feeling.
-You could consider implementing a peer support system with wellbeing champions trained to listen and signpost, or simply make sure that information about how to get help is promoted and shared across your workforce.
+You could consider implementing a peer support system with wellbeing champions trained to listen and signpost, or simply make sure that information about how to get help is promoted and shared across your workforce (see our new leaflet about the Five Ways to Wellbeing that you could share with your staff on our Promoting the Five Ways to Wellbeing page).

 To equip leaders and managers to have better conversations about mental health and wellbeing training is important.
 Feeling confident and knowledgeable to support your workforce in this way is helpful and leads to better outcomes.